 - Spanish Program – Rehabilitation in the patient’s preferred language, with cultural sensitivity.
 We support other languages in addition to Spanish

-Transportation to treatment is provided because we believe you shouldn’t have to think about logistical hassles during this important time.
+Transportation to treatment is provided for outpatients because we believe you shouldn’t have to think about logistical hassles during this important time.

 Diverse Team Members